-NPFI currently has $5,000 grants available to projects for the upcoming calendar year.
+NPFI currently has $5,000 grants available for the upcoming calendar year.
 Half of each grant will be available to the instructor at the Start Date to enable developing a requirements document for the project and a detailed syllabus for the course itself.
 The other half will be provided after the Completion and Deployment Date.

-The goal is to provide NPFI with information that can be widely disseminated, enabling other instructors to use it as a model for future software development courses.
+The goal here is to provide NPFI with information that can be more widely disseminated, enabling other instructors to use it as a model for future software development courses.
 Since the software is open source, future student teams will be able to reuse all or parts of it as a starting point.

 For more detailed guidance:

 This website has several resources that can provide guidance for instructors wishing to apply for this grant:

 - Descriptions of recent NPFI Projects: clarifies the scope of a 1-semester project